greenmice-technologies/angular-cesium/.github/ISSUE_TEMPLATE.md

 <!--
-  Thanks for filing an issue on Angular Cesium!
+  Thanks for filing an issue on ngx-cesium!

   Please make sure that you include the following information to ensure that your issue is actionable.